Robert Garrett (footballer): Club career

 NASL club FC Edmonton on loan for their 2013 season.

 On 2 May 2014, it was confirmed that Garrett had signed for Portadown.
 Garrett captained the Ports for the first time in a 2–2 draw with Glenavon in 2016.

 It was announced in May 2017 that Garrett would be returning to Linfield.

 On 16 January 2019, it was announced that Garrett had joined Glenavon on a 2 1/2-year deal.
+After playing 150 league games in five years with the club, Garrett departed Glenavon at the end of the 2023-24 season.
+He signed for Bangor on 20 May 2024.

 International career

 In May 2009, Garrett received his first call up to the Northern Ireland squad for a friendly with Italy in Pisa.
 He was one of five Irish League players called up, one of which was former Linfield teammate Alan Mannus.